sarahcolbert/sibling_roh_analysis/README.md

 F_GRM is calculated using the --ibc flag in GCTA.
 F_GRM = Fhat3 in the output.

 Running the code below will perform QC and then use the QCed files to call ROHs and calculate F_GRM.
-Before running you will need to make sure that you have installed GCTA and plink1.9 and that it can be called with the command "plink" as is done in the [1-qc_and_call.bash script](https://github.com/sarahcolbert/sibling_roh_analysis/blob/main/code/1-qc_and_call.bash).
+Before running you will need to make sure that you have installed PLINK 1.9 and that you specified the location of the executable file during configuration [1-qc_and_call.bash script](https://github.com/sarahcolbert/sibling_roh_analysis/blob/main/code/1-qc_and_call.bash).

 ```
 bash ${code_dir}1-qc_and_call.bash